Blog

 Representing a matrix as a JSON object is a task that appears in many modern data science contexts, in particular when one wants to exchange matrix data online.
 While there is no universally agreed way to achieve this task in all circumstances, in this series of posts we discuss a number of options and the associated tradeoffs.

-Motivation and Objective Representing a matrix as a JSON object is a task that appears in many modern data science contexts, in particular when one wants to exchange matrix data online.
-There is no universally agreed way to achieve this task and various options are available depending on the matrix type and the programming tools and environment one has available.
-Matrices are not native structures in general purpose computing environments.
-They are typically handled with speficic packages (modules, extensions or libraries).
+Representing a Matrix as a JSON object is a task that appears in many modern data science contexts, in particular when one wants to exchange matrix data online in a portable manner.
+There is no universally agreed way to achieve this task and various options are available depending on the matrix data characteristics and the programming tools and computational environment one has available.

 Integrating the IPCC Emissions Factors Database Into Equinox